Accessible and Inclusive Parks in the Des Moines Metro

 2. North Shore Recreation Area

-Inclusive: Currently under construction until potentially Spring 2024, this project at Easter Lake will include an accessible natural playscape, adaptive and accessible recreation equipment and programming, an ADA-accessible pontoon boat, wider sidewalks, large beach mats to navigate over the sand, calming rooms and zero-entry ramps for water access for people with limited mobility.
-The hope is for this to be the most universally accessible waterfront in America.
+Inclusive: The public opening of this park will be on May 5, 2024, from 10:00 AM-4:00 PM.
+It is set to include an accessible natural playscape, adaptive and accessible recreation equipment, and programming, an ADA-accessible pontoon boat, wider sidewalks, large beach mats to navigate over the sand, calming rooms, and zero-entry ramps for water access for people with limited mobility.
+This will be the most universally accessible waterfront in Iowa.

 3. Riverview Park